Skip navigation

 When to Contact a Medical Professional

-Call for an appointment with your health care provider or ophthalmologist if a vision problem is suspected in a young child.
+Contact your health care provider or ophthalmologist if you suspect a vision problem in a young child.

 Prevention

-Early recognition and treatment of the problem in children can help to prevent permanent visual loss.
-All children should have a complete eye examination at least once between ages 3 and 5.
+Identifying and treating the problem early prevents children from having permanent visual loss.
+All children should have a complete eye exam at least once between ages 3 and 5.

 Alternative Names